Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 The *content session* is terminated automatically if the *Endpoint* experiences an unrecoverable error not caused by a direct application command.
 Events like client disconnection, file system access fail, etc. are the main error cause .
-Any of these exception can be handled on :java:meth:`onUncaughtException()`.
+Any of these exceptions can be handled on :java:meth:`onUncaughtException()`.
 ::